TechnoCode44/Study-Pro/README.md

 A api for a simple flash card system.

-## /database
+## GET /database

-`/database` is a `GET` request that returns json of a learning course.
+Returns json of a learning course.
 It takes one parameter which is the *course name*.

 ```
 /database/foo # Returns questions & answers to foo in json